 A G Perarivalan alias Arivu, 50, was 19 when he was arrested on June 11, 1991.
 He was accused of having bought two 9-volt ‘Golden Power’ battery cells for Sivarasan, the LTTE man who masterminded the conspiracy.
 The batteries were used in the bomb that killed Rajiv Gandhi on May 21 that year.

-The ongoing case in the Supreme Court seeking remission for Perarivalan is one of the many legal battles he has waged from his cells in Vellore and Puzhal Central prisons in Tamil Nadu over the past three decades.
-On Wednesday (May 11), the SC completed the hearing in the case and reserved its orders.
+The case in the Supreme Court seeking remission for Perarivalan is one of the many legal battles he has waged from his cells in Vellore and Puzhal Central prisons in Tamil Nadu over the past three decades.
+On Wednesday (May 18), the SC ordered his release.

 Perarivalan was sentenced to death by a TADA court in 1998, and the sentence was upheld by the Supreme Court in 1999.
 The sentence was commuted to life imprisonment by the Supreme Court on February 18, 2014, along with the death sentences awarded to other convicts in the case, Murugan and Santhan.